theory/theory.so/source/_posts/2013-09-06-sqitch-templating.md

 [% END -%]
 ```

-We can similarly improe the verify script: change its `SELECT` statement to:
+We can similarly improve the verify script: change its `SELECT` statement to:

 ``` sql Verify script with columns
 SELECT [% FOREACH col IN column %][% col %], [% END %]